Daniel Muñoz (footballer): International career

-Munoz was called up to the Colombia national team in September 2019, but had to withdraw with a hamstring injury.
+Muñoz was called up to the Colombia national team in September 2019, but had to withdraw with a hamstring injury.
 In March 2020, he was again called up by Carlos Queiroz to the national team.

 He made his debut on 3 June 2021 in a World Cup qualifier against Peru.
 He substituted Stefan Medina in the 56th minute.
 In less than a minute he committed a foul which was upgraded to a red card after a VAR review.